 First of all, do you remember what you were able to buy with EUR 20 back in 2002, when the euro was launched?
 Today, the purchasing power of these EUR 20 is significantly lower because prices have gone up a lot for most goods.
 Knowing that, instead of thinking of the amount of money your child will get, think of what he will be able to buy with the money you saved for him so far.

-If you have 0,5% interest on the savings account of your child and the inflation is at around 1%, you will for sure lose purchasing power over the years, while you think that you are actually “saving” money.
+If you have 2,45%* interest on the savings account of your child and the inflation is at around 3,2%**, you will for sure lose purchasing power over the years, while you think that you are actually “saving” money.

-In such a scenario, having EUR 10.000 on your savings account today will only be worth EUR 9.500 in about 10 years’ time.
+In such a scenario, having EUR 10.000 on your savings account today will only be worth EUR 9.400 in about 10 years’ time.

 Think about it: on one side, kids are growing up very quickly, that is for sure.
-On the other side, parents tend to save money for their children until they are 18 years old, so for several years, they are putting money on the side.
+On the other side, parents tend to save money for their children until they are 18 years old or even longer, so for several years, they are putting money on the side.